IBM/platinum-demos/docs/tech-sales-enablement-preparing-for-a-compliance-pov/demo-instructions.md

     * If the catalogs provided don't cover the customer's use case, the instructions will include how to create one
 * Name of the customer's environment

-### Introduction

-In this demo, we will prepare a customers environment for a Compliance PoV and start the ingestion of regular compliance assessments.

-For our demo, we will create an environment within Concert to assign the Compliance assessments too.
-Then we will use the Concert Toolkit to create a compliance catalog, add that catalog to Concert, and create a profile based on that catalog.

 ### 1 - Defining an environment within Concert

-The first step is to define an environment within Concert, when a Compliance assessment is ingested into Concert it will be assigned to this environment.
+The first step is to define an environment within Concert.
+When a Compliance assessment is ingested into Concert, it will be assigned to this environment.

 **1.1:** Navigate to the **Arena view** within Concert <br/> <img src="images/1-1.png" width="600" />